Ok. You've been in a fender bender, and luckily there were no injuries. Should you file an at-fault claim with your insurance carrier?

 Uninsured/underinsured motorist coverage must have the minimum coverage amounts of:

-Uninsured/underinsured motorist coverage is important to help with your medical bills after an accident caused by either:
+Uninsured/underinsured motorist coverage is essential to help with your medical bills after an accident caused by either:

 Uninsured and underinsured motorist coverage is required by law in Connecticut on all automobile liability policies.
 This coverage protects you and your family against the risk of being harmed by a driver with no insurance or inadequate insurance.
-This coverage is typically reasonably priced and you should talk with your insurance advisor or a lawyer experienced in this field about the amount and type of coverage which is right for you.
-One of our Attorneys, Michael Jainchill, actually “wrote the book” on this coverage in Connecticut – it’s called: Connecticut Uninsured and Underinsured Motorist Coverage: A Guide.
+This coverage is typically reasonably priced.
+You should talk with your insurance advisor or a lawyer experienced in this field about the amount and type of coverage that is right for you.
+You should purchase as much of this type of coverage as you can afford.
+One of our attorneys, Michael Jainchill, actually "wrote the book" on this coverage in Connecticut – it's called: Connecticut Uninsured and Underinsured Motorist Coverage: A Guide.

-The Connecticut car accident lawyers at RisCassi & Davis have been assisting drivers who’ve been in an accident for almost 60 years.
+If you or a loved one are ever in a car accident in Connecticut, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting people like you who've been injured in these accidents for over 60 years.
 And we have received both state and national recognition for our work in this area.
-If you are ever in a car accident of any kind and would like a free consultation with one of our Connecticut car accident lawyers, please contact us today.
+If you are ever injured in an accident of any kind and would like a free consultation with one of our Connecticut injury lawyers, please contact us.
+There is no obligation.